D9292S/New-Quantum-Bank/docs/INSTALLATION.md

    - Check if Python 3.12+ is installed
    - Install the uv package manager if needed
    - Create a virtual environment
-   - Install all required dependencies
+   - Install all required dependencies using UV's efficient resolver

 #### For Windows